opro/opro/README.md

-## Stop, Read This

-If you want to use this, do so at your own risk.
-I'm vetting it on some development and production applications, when it is ready for consumption and contribution, I'll remove this.
-If you want to be notified when that happens let me know [@schneems](http://twitter.com/schneems).
-For now this should be considered a toy, and enjoyed as such :)

 ## Opro

-A Rails Engine that turns your app into an [Oauth2](http://oauth.net/2/) Provider.
+A production ready Rails Engine that turns your app into an [Oauth2](http://oauth.net/2/) Provider.

   * [Demo OAuth Provider app with Opro](http://opro-demo.herokuapp.com/) on Heroku
   * [Built in Opro docs](http://opro-demo.herokuapp.com/oauth_docs)